duytruong1211/nyc-taxi-ml-pipeline/readme.md

 ```bash
 mlflow ui
 ```
-You will see a dashboard like this
+You will see a dashboard like this.
+CLick on the Columns tab to track metrics( MAE, R2, feature gains/weight)
 ![MLflow Dashboard](utils/mlflow_output.png)